rigmas/microservices/README.md

 # How to Test

-This project is consists of unit tests, to run the test you can go into unit test files and click on `run package tests`
+This project is consists of unit tests, to run the test you can go into unit test files on your vscode and click on `run package tests`